What is Albania?

-If you would like to contribute to the content of the site and share your experiences, please contact me and we will see what we can do for the benefit of others interested in Albania.
+If you would like to be involved in producing the content of the site and share your experiences, please contact us to see what could be done for the benefit of others interested in Albania.

 I can also add your business or accommodation to the site if you wish.
-Please make a request to me using the contact form.
+I can also recommend reliable agents if you are interested in buying a home in Albania.

 General information about Albania:

-Albania is a very fascinating country that has long been closed to the outside world.
-Tourism is slowly awakening in this exotic country.
+Albania is a very fascinating country that has long been closed to the outside world and so to tourism.

 The country was last liberated from communist dictatorship in Europe in 1991.
 Since then, Albania has moved rapidly towards European values and has undergone major changes, although Albania is still relatively unknown as a tourist destination.